 Read on to find a synopsis of the basic information that generally applies to most homeowners facing foreclosure in Tennessee along with citations to the statutes so you can read the law yourself.

 In Tennessee, the foreclosing party must:

 On or before the date of the first publication, the trustee must mail the borrower a copy of the notice of sale.
-Tenn.
-Code Ann. § 35-5-101.
+(Tenn.
+Code Ann. § 35-5-101).

 “Reinstating” is when a borrower catches up on the missed payments, plus fees and costs, in order to stop a foreclosure.
-Tennessee, however, doesn’t have a law that gives a borrower the right to cure the default and reinstate the loan before the sale (unless the loan is a high-cost home loan), but the loan contract might provide time for the borrower to complete a reinstatement.
+Tennessee, however, doesn’t have a law that gives a borrower the right to cure the default and reinstate the loan before the sale (unless the loan is a high-cost home loan).
+But the loan contract might provide time for the borrower to complete a reinstatement.

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a “deficiency.”
-Some states allow the lender to seek a personal judgment (called a “deficiency judgment”) against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.
+Some states allow the lender to seek a personal judgment, called a “deficiency judgment,” against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.

 Tennessee doesn’t have an anti-deficiency law, which means the foreclosing party can file a separate lawsuit after the foreclosure sale to get a deficiency judgment.
 (Tenn.
 Code Ann. § 35-5-118).
 (For a summary of the deficiency law in Tennessee, see Nolo’s article Deficiency Judgments After Foreclosure in Tennessee.)